tgrassl/bananaquit/README.md

 **OnChanges** | Called after every change on the page. | Implement the OnChanges interface and place your code inside `onChanges()`. </br> Use `onChanges(changes)` to work with the `BasicChanges` object.

 ## TODO
-- Improvements
-- Implement virtual-dom
+- Implement virtual-dom or morphdom
-- Enhanced Lifecycles
+- Lifecycle Hooks
-- CLI to create components, etc.
+- Maybe a cli to create components, etc.